acwstudio/nginx-reverse-proxy-ssl-local/README.md

 Our **docker-compose.yml** file defines and runs the nginx reverse proxy.
 Let's look at the **docker-compose.yml**.
 I use Nginx image from DockerHub to create a docker container.
-The nginx reverse proxy listen tipical ports:"80" and "443".
+The nginx reverse proxy listens tipical ports:"80" and "443".
 Config files forward from host to container by volumes.
 SSL certificates forward from host to container by volumes too.

 Let's look at config files.
 A whole config file was broken down into parts.
 It was made to select reused